Virginia vs. Georgia Tech NCAA Football Odds, Plays and Insights | October 23, 2021

 Virginia vs. Georgia Tech College Football Odds, Plays and Insights

-The Virginia Cavaliers (5-2, 0-0 ACC) are touchdown favorites when they host the Georgia Tech Yellow Jackets (3-3, 0-0 ACC) in conference play on Saturday, October 23, 2021 at Scott Stadium.
-The contest's point total is 62.
+Oddsmakers give the Virginia Cavaliers (5-2, 0-0 ACC) the edge when they host the Georgia Tech Yellow Jackets (3-3, 0-0 ACC) on Saturday, October 23, 2021 in a matchup between ACC rivals at Scott Stadium.
+Virginia is favored by a touchdown.
+The over/under is set at 62 for the outing.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.